 My reading list

-Although I studied IT at university, only a small part of my course was specifically web-focussed, so I’ve done a lot of self-learning to fill in the gaps.
-Much of this has come from books by leaders in the field, so here’s a list o’ books that I always like to have to hand:
+Although I studied IT at university, you have to keep on going under your own steam if you wan't to stay up to date - plus there's only so much they can teach you in 3 years, so I’ve done a lot of self-learning in the years since.
+Much of this has come from books by leaders in the field, so here’s a list of reference material that I always like to have to hand:

 - Designing with Web Standards, by Jeffrey Zeldman